Ph.D. in Civil Engineering

-The Qualifying Exam will normally be an oral exam, but may have a written component.
 The intent of this exam is to determine if the student is prepared to continue doctoral studies.
 The result of the exam may be a pass, no-pass, or conditional-pass.
 The Guidance Committee will report the results of the Qualifying Exam to the Graduate Program Director.
 The conditional-pass will normally require that the student correct specific weaknesses, and modify the Degree Plan accordingly.

 A Ph.D. student will ordinarily develop a dissertation proposal under the supervision of the research mentor and present at the Proposal Exam prior to the third year of studies.
 During the development of program proposals, engineering Ph.D. candidates will have assistance from a faculty team in the selection of courses and focus for the dissertation.
 The associated academic department administers the dissertation proposal exam and the results are reported to the Graduate Program Director.
 On successfully completing the Proposal Exam, the student becomes a Ph.D. degree candidate.